The Guide to Purchasing Your Dream Home

 - Think about how much money you can use for a down payment.

 - Many experts recommend spending no more than 28 percent of your gross monthly income on your mortgage, property insurance and taxes, but each person's situation is unique.

-- Use an affordability calculator to get an idea of what you may be able afford.
+- Use an affordability calculator to get an idea of what you may be able to afford.